 country in the following locations:

-Uncle Mick served his country in the following locations:
+Uncle Mick recieved the following medals:

 The Boys with Mom and Sister Judi.

-Fourth generation In the Military Peace Makers
+Fourth generation In the Military

 In the Military, just released from the Military,